sdss/mangadap/docs/execution.rst

         touch /path/for/dap/output/v2_7_1/2.4.1/log/01Nov2019T16.58.40UTC/7443/7443_fitqa.done

- - A script that builds the DAPall file and writes its QA plots.
+ - A script that builds the :ref:`metadatamodel-dapall` and writes its QA plots.
 This file is written to, e.g., ``/path/for/dap/output/v2_7_1/2.4.1/log/01Nov2019T16.58.40UTC/build_dapall`` and looks like this: